matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/llvm.md

 All our compilers utilize the state-of-an-art LLVM optimizer.
 By default, they optimize for performance, which correlates with the number of VM cycles per transaction, thus affecting gas usage.
-The `z` option may reduce the contract size for large contracts, making deployment cheaper, but increasing the average transaction price.
+The `z` option may reduce the contract size for large contracts, making deployments cheaper while increasing the average transaction price.

 ## Diving deeper